YYCoder/protobuf-thrift/README.md

 ![](./docs/usage.jpeg)

-## Caveat
+## Notice

-Since protobuf and thrift have many different grammars, we can only transform grammars that have same meaning, e.g. protobuf message => thrift struct, protobuf enum => thrift enum.
+Since protobuf and thrift have many different syntaxes, we can only transform syntaxes that have same meaning, e.g. protobuf message => thrift struct, protobuf enum => thrift enum.

-Here is a list of transformation rule, so we hope you won't have to worry about protobuf-thrift do sth unexpected.
+Here is a list of transformation rule, so we hope you don't have to worry about protobuf-thrift do sth unexpected.

 |protobuf type|thrift type|field type|notice|
 |:--:|:--:|:--:|:--:|